 Euro Aqua is known for holding gigantic carp and the venue has produced world record fish several times.
 Below, you can watch actual live footage of the record mirror carp.

-With that said, I must confess that I am not the biggest fan of such carp fisheries, as they are known for feeding their fish with enormous amounts of food, in order for them to grow faster and bigger.
+With that said, I must confess that I am not the biggest fan of such carp fisheries, as they are known for feeding their fish enormous amounts of food, in order for them to grow faster and bigger.

 So, the challenge and reward are somewhat suffering from that, at least in my opinion.

 Regardless, these are some monster carp and naturally grown or not, it shows how big they can become.